Thank you for agreeing to speak at the American Association of Law Libraries 107th Annual Meeting and Conference

 Here are some things to keep in mind about the Annual Meeting:

-- You should to contact your program coordinator ahead of time and pre-arrange a meeting with him or her and any other panelists or presenters after arriving in Seattle.
+- You should to contact your program coordinator ahead of time and pre-arrange a meeting with him or her and any other panelists or presenters after arriving in San Antonio.
 Keep in mind that it is sometimes difficult to locate people who are spread throughout several hotels, so planning and scheduling ahead of time is helpful.
 It’s best to meet your co-presenters before the time of the actual session.

 After the Annual Meeting